tgmars/flshell/README.md

 go build ./...
 ```

-2. Unable to enter unallocated directories.
+2. Unable to enter unallocated directories - potentially a future feature.

 ### Coming features/To do
 1. listChildren() to return on a string slice rather than string to save effort & memory expanding functionality.